openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ### Specifying options in the PROCESS statement

-Within a COBOL program, you can mode most compiler options in the PROCESS statements.
+Within a COBOL program, you can modify most compiler options in the PROCESS statements.
 We will need to code the statements before the IDENTIFICATION DIVISION header and before any comment lines or compiler-directing statements.

 We can also use CBL as a synonym of PROCESS.
-One or more blank will be needed to separate a PROCESS or CBL statement from the first option in the list of options.
+One or more blanks will be needed to separate a PROCESS or CBL statement from the first option in the list of options.
 The options themselves must be separated by a comma or a blank, while no spaces should be inserted between individual options and their suboptions.

 Furthermore, we can code more than one PROCESS or CBL statement.
 If we do so, they must follow one another.
 Note that your organization can inhibit the use of PROCESS statements by fixing up certain compiler settings.
 If the PROCESS or CBL statement contains an option that is not allowed, the COBOL compiler will generate an error diagnostic.